dlt-hub/dlt/docs/technical/general_usage.md

 4. dataset_name - name of the dataset where the data goes (see later the default names)
 5. import_schema_path - default is None
 6. export_schema_path - default is None
-7. full_refresh - if set to True the pipeline working dir will be erased and the dataset name will get the unique suffix (current timestamp). ie the `my_data` becomes `my_data_20221107164856`.
+7. dev_mode - if set to True the pipeline working dir will be erased and the dataset name will get the unique suffix (current timestamp). ie the `my_data` becomes `my_data_20221107164856`.

 > **Achtung** as per `secrets_and_config.md` the arguments passed to `dlt.pipeline` are configurable and if skipped will be injected by the config providers. **the values provided explicitly in the code have a full precedence over all config providers**